slavadubrov/notes/docs/blog/posts/2025-10-05-context-engineering.md

 Context distraction emerges when context grows so long that models over-focus on provided information at the expense of their training knowledge.

-Research shows that **even a single irrelevant document** reduces performance on tasks involving relevant documents.
+Research shows that **even a single irrelevant document** reduces performance on tasks involving relevant documents [[7]](#references).
 The effect follows a step function—the presence of any distractor triggers degradation.

 **Key insight**: Models cannot "skip" irrelevant context.
 They must attend to everything provided, creating distraction even when irrelevant information is clearly not useful.